justinwoo/purescript-resources/docs/eff-to-effect.md

 Unless you already used many tricks to encode extra information by creating types of kind `Type -> Effect`, there are only renaming changes involved.

 <https://twitter.com/jusrin00/status/1021737244674154496>

+## "Eff to Effect was decided by Twitter poll"

+See links above, and then see the actual poll and thread of explanations: <https://twitter.com/paf31/status/908760073303764993>

+### "But the result of the poll isn't vastly positive"

+How much did you have faith in Twitter polls anyway?